 Planning and designing your vegetable garden can be a lot of fun.
 It’s a good way to get through those winter months as well.
 There are several practical reasons for mapping out your garden in advance.
 It makes ordering your vegetable seeds more efficient because you know exactly what you want.
 It is important to make a note of what was planted and which vegetable seeds were used so that you can reference what worked well and what didn’t.
-It is important to minimize your garden pest problems and to switch plants that take different nutrients from the soil, rotating plants from one location to another each year.
+It is important to minimize your garden pest problems and to switch plants that take different nutrients from the soil, rotating plants from one location to Christchurch each year.

 Some vegetable seeds such as tomato seeds can be started indoors at least six to eight weeks before planting, whereas sunflower seeds can be planted directly into the ground as soon as the danger of frost is gone and the ground is warm.
 When planting young tomato plants, be sure to protect them for the first few weeks until they are established.